KajaMaria/CV/README.md

 #### Makers Acadmey

- - when we had issues i was able to bring people back together adn ensure everyone is empowered to contribute with their knowledge and experience.
+ - Long track record - both in the past and in Makers - with the ability to encourage my team mates and to highlight their skills, making projects efficient and fun as a result.

 ### Experience working with clients: